-- our Board of Directors is prohibited from electing to classify without first obtaining stockholder approval; - each of our directors is subject to re-election annually; - we have a majority voting standard for uncontested director elections; - six of our nine directors are "independent"; - four of our directors qualify as an "Audit Committee financial expert" as defined by the SEC; - all of our standing committees are comprised solely of independent directors; - we have opted out of the business combination and control share acquisition statutes in the Maryland General Corporation Law; - we have adopted an Incentive Compensation Clawback Policy and an Anti-Hedging Policy; - we do not have a stockholder rights plan (poison pill); - we have adopted stock ownership and retention guidelines for all executive officers and non-employee directors; and - our stockholders have the ability to amend our amended and restated bylaws, subject to certain exceptions.
+our Board is prohibited from electing to classify without first obtaining stockholder approval each of our directors is subject to re-election annually we have a majority voting standard for uncontested director elections 6 of 9 six of our nine directors are "independent"

+four of our directors qualify as an "audit committee financial expert" as defined by the SEC all of our standing committees are comprised solely of independent directors Opt-Out we have opted out of the business combination and control share acquisition statutes in the Maryland General Corporation Law we have adopted a "proxy access" bylaw provision to enable eligible long-term stockholders to nominate and include their own director nominees in our proxy materials we have adopted an Incentive Compensation Clawback Policy and an Anti-Hedging Policy we do not have a stockholder rights plan (poison pill)

+we have adopted stock ownership and retention guidelines for all executive officers and non-employee directors our stockholders have the ability to amend our amended and restated bylaws, subject to certain limitations

-Our directors stay informed about our business by attending meetings of our Board of Directors and its committees and through supplemental reports and communications.
+Our directors stay informed about our business by attending meetings of our Board and its committees and through supplemental reports and communications.
 Our independent directors meet regularly in executive sessions without the presence of our corporate officers or non-independent directors.